Introduction

 The curl statement in the right panel is what you would enter into API Explorer - i.e. it is your request URL.

-WARNING: When you submit your request using API Explorer, it will be processed and the record you specified in the documentation will be updated.
+WARNING: When you submit your request using API Explorer, it will be processed, and the record you specified in the documentation will be updated.

-We are not finished because the curl statement hard codes a record ID - in this example it's the value "recDrEaFC4eEvhDdR".
+We are not finished because the curl statement hard codes a record ID - in this example, it's the value "recDrEaFC4eEvhDdR".
 This flat value needs to be replaced with a variable parameter so our Intuiface experience can change it on the fly.

 In addition, notice how this request focuses on only one field - "Name".
 It would be good to know how to update multiple fields.

 Within the curl statement, wrap the record ID in brackets and assign it the key name "recordID" so you can use it as a parameter value you can modify on the fly.
-Use a colon as separator between the name and the value.
+Use a colon as a separator between the name and the value.
 No spaces!

 Thus recDrEaFC4eEvhDdR will become {recordID:recDrEaFC4eEvhDdR}.